fairlearn/fairlearn/docs/about/index.rst

 classification models&mdash; a setting that was commonly studied in the machine learning community.
-The paper and the Python package were well received, so Miro Dudik and Hanna Wallach sought to translate the research into an industry context.
+The paper and the Python package were well received, so Miro Dudik and Hanna Wallach with their collaborators sought to translate the research into an industry context.
-However, they discovered that practitioners typically need to address more fundamental fairness issues before they can use specific algorithms, and that mitigating unfairness in binary classification models is a relatively rare use case.
+However, they discovered that practitioners typically need to address more fundamental fairness issues before applying specific algorithms, and that mitigating unfairness in binary classification models is a relatively rare use case.
 They also discovered that fairness assessment is a common need, along with